open-source-lab-DFKI/bikerider/README.md

   - For Firefox, the simplest way is to use an extension called [CORS Everywhere](https://addons.mozilla.org/de/firefox/addon/cors-everywhere/).

-To start the development server, run `ionic serve` (opens browser automatically) or `ionic serve -b` (does not open browser), which will start the application and make it available, by default on `localhost:8100`.
+Run `ionic` in the project's root directory and accept using key `Y` the installation of the project's dependencies.

+Next, run `ionic serve` and accept the message *Looks like this is an Ionic Angular project, would you like to install @ionic/cli-plugin-ionic-angular and continue?
+(Y/n)* by typing `Y`.
+At the end, a browser window with the web app should open automatically.
 The output on the console prints the actual address that is used:

 ```
 pc:work_bikerider-frontend patrick$ ionic serve